 Temporary leave arrangements are now available to young people.

 A number of precautionary measures are in place to reduce the risk of COVID-19 transmission in youth justice facilities.

-This includes the compulsory wearing of face masks and eye protection by all staff, visitors and contractors, temperature testing for staff on arrival and screening of all visitors and staff when they call to book a visit or attend a Youth Justice Precinct.
+This includes regular Rapid Antigen Testing for all staff and contracted providers, and screening and testing of all visitors and staff when they call to book a visit or attend a Youth Justice Precinct.

 Continuing our strong community services